Meet Alex Iglecia, MA

 Former Designer, Engineer, Teacher & Trainer

-Alex is honored to have shared the stage with and learned from unique and successful global gamechangers.
+I am honored to have shared the stage with and learned from unique and successful global gamechangers.
 These amazing individuals include Marcia Wieder, Tim Kelley and Brendon Buchard, Peter Diamandis, Sally Hogshead, Jesse Koren, Christina Morassi, Sage Levine, Scott Mills, Robert Bussey, Jill Miller.

 Imua: Let’s Move Forward